dedvg/BibleApp/README.md

 And when clicking in a verse the side by side translation of the english (or dutch) verse will appear, alowing the user to spot the differences.

 __Hardest parts:__
 * Making the Bible readable in the phone.
+(The API returns a verse but you want to read the whole chapter)
 * Get which text is clicked to add to the correspondending subject.
 * Getting Firebase and the APIs working.

 ### Prerequisites
 * two different bible API sources